What is Mental Health Month?

 Email: Your email

-Keep it short and snappy.
-Journalists are often really busy and see loads of media releases, so you want to make it as easy as possible for them to understand why your event is newsworthy.
+Keep it short and interesting.
+Journalists are often busy and see loads of media releases, so you want to make it as easy as possible for them to understand why your event is newsworthy.

 Try to keep your language simple and avoid over-hyping your story.
 An art exhibition doesn’t have to feature the next Van Gogh to be newsworthy and interesting to local readers, so be enthusiastic but don’t exaggerate.